jeremytrane/STS-30_Simulation/README.md

 ## Features

+- **Aerodynamic Analysis**: Calculates the shuttle's angle of attack and drag forces during ascent.
-- **Aerodynamic Modeling**: Simulates the aerodynamic behavior of the Space Shuttle during different flight phases.
+- **Propulsion Modeling**: Simulates the behavior of the Solid Rocket Boosters (SRBs) and the Shuttle's main engines, including fuel consumption and thrust variations.
-- **Mass Properties Calculation**: Computes the center of gravity and mass distribution as fuel is consumed and payload is deployed.
-- **Thrust and Trajectory Analysis**: Models the thrust profiles and resulting trajectories during launch and ascent.
+- **Trajectory Simulation**: Models the shuttle's trajectory, accounting for gravitational forces and atmospheric conditions.​
+- **Visualization**: Provides animations of the shuttle's ascent, offering visual insights into the mission dynamics.​

 <div align="center">
   <img src="output/STS-30 Atlantis flight.gif" />